fernandespy/fernandespy/README.md

 ## “The art of programming is to organize and master complexity” - Edsger W. Dijkstra 📚

-- 💻I'm a Data Engineer and Python Developer.
+- 💻I'm a Software and Data Engineer.
-- 🧰 Studying to become a Data Engineering Specialist.
 - 🏠Based in Rio de Janeiro, Brazil.
 - ⏳ Born in 1999.